A C I R C U S O F I N K

-My heart thrums hard in my chest like a bird trying to escape its cage.
+My heart thrums in my chest like a bird trying to escape its cage.
 My feet itch to run.
 But that is what he wants me to do.
-So instead I speak.
-“I’ve been expecting you.”
+So instead, I speak.

-The words come out stronger than I feel them, but I don’t want him to know that I’m afraid.
-If I can make him believe I am strong, then to him I am strong.
-Maybe I can make myself believe it, too.
+The words come out stronger than I feel them, but I don’t want him to know I’m afraid.
+If I can make him believe I am strong, then to him, I am strong.
+Maybe I can make myself believe it too.
 My father taught me that as well.

 Stories are true when we believe them.

-“Then you know why I’m here,” The voice behind me is low and male.
-There’s the gruffness of gravel about it along with a cutting finality.
+‘Then you know why I’m here.’
+The voice behind me is low and male.
+There’s the gruffness of gravel about it, yet a cutting finality.
 It tells me there is no space for negotiation.
-He is a hard impenetrable shell, just like the rest of his kind.
+He is a hard, impenetrable shell, just like the rest of his kind.

-But, no, that is not true.
+But no, that is not true.
 There are cracks in everything.
-And where there are cracks, the stories can grow.
+And where there are cracks, stories can grow.